radhikaj103/DATA608-TwitterSentimentAnalysis/README.md

 Step 4:	Run the scripts
 -	On the same terminal as previous start the Kafka consumer with `docker exec spark-master bash scripts/start_consumer.sh`.
 -	Once the consumer stops outputting logs and shows the Spark DataFrame schema, on a 2nd terminal run the producer script to pull tweets `python twitterProducer.py`
 -	In a 3rd terminal, send data to InfluxDB by running `python toInfluxDF.py`.
-You make have to install the influxdb-client (https://anaconda.org/conda-forge/influxdb-client).
+You make have to install the influxdb-client package (https://anaconda.org/conda-forge/influxdb-client).

 Step 5: InfluxDB Dashboard
 - Open http://localhost:8086/ in a browser window.
 Log-in with credentials user: admin, pw: admin123.